EQAR/deqar-docs/docs/report_data.md

 - Contributing Agencies (<code>contributing_agencies[n]</code>; not required; string)
   Additional EQAR-registered agencies that were involved in the external QA procedure and the production of the report.
 Contributing agencies can only be recorded if they were registered in EQAR at the time of issuing of the report (<code>valid_from</code> date).
 Otherwise, all validation and flagging rules follow the main agency.
 The report will also be shown under the contributing agencies’ profiles in DEQAR.

+    For each contributing agency you must also link the report to one of that agency's activities, [see below](#activity).

     *e.g. MusiQuE*
     *e.g. 34*